Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Introduction

-A related question is to determine the automorphism group of $\Bc_g$.
-Recall that a celebrated theorem of Ivanov \cite{Ivanov} asserts that the mapping class group of a (sufficiently complicated) finite-type surface is {\em rigid}, that is, every automorphism is induced by a homeomorphism of the underlying surface.
-This result has recently been extended to the infinite-type setting by Patel-Vlamis \cite{PV}, who proved that the pure mapping class group of $\Sigma_g$ is rigid.
-Along similar lines, our next result asserts that $\Bc_g$ is also rigid.
-More concretely, denoting by $\Aut(G)$ the automorphism group of $G$, we will show:
+A celebrated theorem of Ivanov \cite{Ivanov} states that the mapping class group of a (sufficiently complicated) finite-type surface is {\em rigid}: every automorphism is induced by a surface homeomorphism.
+This has recently been extended to the infinite-type setting by Patel-Vlamis \cite{PV} and Bavard-Dowdall-Rafi \cite{BDR}.
+Along similar lines, our next result asserts that $\Bc_g$ and $\Bh_g$ are also rigid.
+Given a group $G$ and a subgroup $H$, write $\Aut(G)$ for the automorphism group of $G$, and denote by $N_G(H)$ the normalizer of $H$ in $G$.
+We have: